 links etc to come

-From my earliest memories of creating picture books designed to
+From the my earliest memories of creating picture books designed to

 bring stories I read or saw on television to a more satsifactory